-Ted Allen is host of the primetime Food Network series “Chopped”, which in May received two James Beard Awards—one for the show itself, the other for Ted as host.
+Ted Allen is host of the hit primetime Food Network series “Chopped”, which received two James Beard Awards—one for the show itself, the other for Ted as host.
 He also is a frequent contributor to Food Network’s “The Best Thing I Ever Ate.”
-His latest cookbook, “In My Kitchen: 100 Recipes and Discoveries for Passionate Cooks,” (Clarkson-Potter), came out in May, 2012.
+His latest cookbook, “In My Kitchen: 100 Recipes and Discoveries for Passionate Cooks,” (Clarkson-Potter), came out in May 2012.
 Since 1997, he has been a contributing writer for Esquire.

 Ted volunteers his time to several national and local charities.
-2012 marks his fifth year as spokesperson for Dining Out For Life, an annual fundraiser held on the last Thursday in April in which more than 3,000 restaurants donate a portion of the day’s proceeds to local AIDS service organizations.
-In 2010, Dining Out For Life raised for than $4 million in 50 cities in the United States and Canada.
-Ted also serves on the Culinary Council of the Food Bank For New York City and emcees GMHC’s annual Savor fundraiser.
+2014 will mark his seventh year as spokesperson for Dining Out For Life, an annual fundraiser held on the last Thursday in April in which more than 3,000 restaurants donate a portion of the day’s proceeds to local AIDS service organizations.
+Dining Out For Life raises more than $3 million annually, in 60 cities in the United States and Canada.
+Ted also serves on the Culinary Council of the Food Bank For New York City.

 He was a finalist for a National Magazine Award for his Esquire feature on the little-known phenomenon of male breast cancer.
 Ted also writes for such publications as Bon Appétit, Epicurious and Food Network Magazine.
 Before joining Esquire, Ted was a senior editor and restaurant critic at Chicago magazine.

 Ted holds an M.A. in journalism from New York University, with an advanced certificate in the school’s Science and Environmental Reporting Program, and a B.A. in psychology from Purdue University.
-He lives in Brooklyn with his longtime partner, Barry Rice.
+He lives in Brooklyn with his husband, Barry Rice.